bartoszgebarowski/Chrome-rock-band/README.md

 * David Bowers - fellow student, that shared plethora of information during Project Portfolio 1 webinar
 * Anna Sosnowska - a friend, for her constant moral support
 * Tobiasz Chodarewicz - a friend, who inspired me to sign up with Code Institute
-* Developers CD Projekt RED - for creating an amazing and believable world based on the tabletop role-playing game by Mike Pondsmith
+* Developers from CD Projekt RED - for creating an amazing and believable world based on the tabletop role-playing game by Mike Pondsmith
 * Refused - for excellent portrayal of Samurai band.
 * You - for visiting my repository and reading the documentation